 Shoko Suzuki and her Brazilian noborigama

-Starworks' International Wood Firing Conference, Sustain: Woodfire NC 2025, took place in Star, North Carolina, May 22-25, 2025.
-In addition to being a presenter, I also had work in the Woodfire NC Exhibition.
+Starworks' International Wood Firing Conference, Sustain: Woodfire NC 2025, took place in North Carolina in May of 2025.
+In addition to being a presenter, had work in the concurrent exhibition, Woodfire NC Exhibition, curated by John Neely.

 Book – “A Poética de Shoko Suzuki”